What Do SAP CX Consulting Agencies Actually Do?

 CEO & SAP CX Architect, Spadoom AG

-You’ve decided to implement SAP CX.
-Now you need a consulting agency to help you do it.
-But what do these agencies actually deliver?
-And how do you compare one against another when they all claim to do the same thing?
+You’ve decided on SAP CX.
+Now you need someone to help you build it.
+But what do consulting agencies actually deliver?
+And how do you tell them apart when every single one claims to do the same thing?

 What Services Do SAP CX Agencies Offer?

 The customer experience management market reached $15.55 billion in 2025, growing at 15.8% CAGR (Grand View Research, 2025).
-At that scale, agencies have specialised into distinct service lines.
-Here’s what a full-service SAP CX agency typically offers.
+At that scale, agencies have specialised.
+Here’s what a full-service SAP CX agency actually delivers.

 Discovery and scoping.
-A paid workshop (typically 2-5 days) where the agency maps your business processes, identifies integration points, and produces a scope document with deliverables and estimates.
-This is where project success or failure is usually determined.
+A paid workshop, typically 2-5 days, where the agency maps your business processes, identifies integration points, and produces a scope document with deliverables and estimates.
+This is where project success or failure gets decided.
+Skimp here and you’ll pay for it ten times over during the build.

 Solution architecture.
-Designing the technical blueprint — data model, extension strategy, integration patterns, and BTP service selection.
-This happens before anyone writes configuration.
+The technical blueprint: data model, extension strategy, integration patterns, BTP service selection.
+This happens before anyone writes a line of configuration.
+Skip it and you end up with a mess that’s expensive to untangle later.

 Implementation and configuration.
-The build itself — configuring SAP Sales Cloud V2, Service Cloud V2, or Commerce Cloud according to the scope document.
-Includes sprint delivery, demo sessions, and UAT.
+The build itself.
+Configuring Sales Cloud V2, Service Cloud V2, or Commerce Cloud according to the scope document.
+Sprint delivery, demo sessions, UAT.

 Integration development.
-Connecting SAP CX to ERP, marketing automation, external data sources, and third-party tools.
+Connecting SAP CX to ERP, marketing automation, external data sources, third-party tools.
 This is almost always a separate workstream from configuration.
+And it’s almost always under-estimated.
+Every single project.
+We warn people and they still under-estimate it.

 Change management and training.
-End-user training, key-user workshops, documentation, and adoption tracking.
-Fifty-one per cent of companies experience operational disruptions at go-live (Panorama Consulting, 2025) — most are adoption failures, not technology failures.
+End-user training, key-user workshops, documentation, adoption tracking.
+Fifty-one per cent of companies experience operational disruptions at go-live (Panorama Consulting, 2025).
+Most of those disruptions are adoption failures.
+The technology works.
+People don’t know how to use it.

 Managed support.
-Post-go-live support: bug fixes, configuration changes, quarterly update impact analysis, and ongoing optimisation.
-Some agencies offer this as a retainer; others don’t.
+Post-go-live help: bug fixes, configuration changes, quarterly update impact analysis, ongoing optimisation.
+Some agencies offer this as a retainer.
+Others disappear after go-live.
+Ask upfront.

 How Do Delivery Models Differ?

 Only 48% of digital initiatives meet or exceed their business outcome targets (Gartner, 2024).
-The delivery model you choose affects which half you land in.
+The delivery model you choose affects which half you end up in.

 Fixed-scope, fixed-price.
-The agency commits to defined deliverables for a fixed amount.
-Overruns come from their margin.
-Best for implementation projects where the outcome is well-defined.
-Forces the agency to scope honestly — they lose money if they get it wrong.
+The agency commits to defined deliverables for a set amount.
+If they go over, it comes from their margin.
+Works best for implementation projects with a well-defined outcome.
+Forces honest scoping, because the agency loses money if they get it wrong.

 Time-and-materials (T&M).
 The agency bills by the hour or day.
-You pay for time consumed, regardless of output.
-Best for genuinely uncertain scope — advisory engagements, R&D, proof-of-concepts.
-Risk sits with you.
-If the project takes longer, you pay more.
+You pay for time consumed regardless of output.
+Best for genuinely uncertain scope: advisory work, R&D, proof-of-concepts.
+The risk sits with you.
+If it runs long, you pay more.

 Hybrid.
 Fixed-scope for the implementation, T&M for discovery and post-go-live support.
-This is often the most practical model for SAP CX projects — you get price certainty for the build phase while keeping flexibility for the unknowns.
+Often the most practical model for SAP CX projects.
+Price certainty for the build phase, flexibility for the unknowns.

-Which model should you choose?
-Ask yourself: do I know exactly what I need?
+One question cuts through the decision: do you know exactly what you need?
 If yes, fixed-scope.
 If not, start with a T&M discovery phase, then switch to fixed-scope for the build.
+That way nobody’s guessing.

 What’s the Difference Between Large Consultancies and Boutique Agencies?

-Organisations that engage experienced ERP consultants report an 85% success rate in implementations (Panorama Consulting, 2025).
-But “experienced” means different things at different firm sizes.
+Organisations that engage experienced ERP consultants report an 85% success rate (Panorama Consulting, 2025).
+But “experienced” means different things depending on firm size.

-Large consultancies (Accenture, Deloitte, IBM, NTT DATA) offer global reach, deep bench strength, and multi-product capability.
+Large consultancies (Accenture, Deloitte, IBM, NTT DATA) bring global reach, deep bench strength, multi-product capability.
 They can staff a 30-person project across three time zones.
-The trade-off: the senior architects who win the deal often aren’t the people who deliver it.
-Junior consultants may be learning V2 on your budget.
+The tradeoff?
+The senior architects who win the deal are often not the people who deliver it.
+Junior consultants learning V2 on your budget.
+We’ve seen it happen.
+More than once.

-Boutique agencies (10-50 people) offer senior-level attention throughout the project.
+Boutique agencies (10-50 people) give you senior attention through the entire project.
 The people who scope are the people who build.
-The trade-off: smaller bench means less flexibility if a team member leaves, and they may not have every niche specialisation in-house.
+Tradeoff: smaller bench means less flexibility if someone leaves, and they may not have every niche specialisation in-house.

 Solo freelancers offer the lowest cost and highest flexibility.
 No overhead.
-The trade-off: single point of failure.
-If they get sick or take another project, yours stops.
+Tradeoff: single point of failure.
+Illness, another project, holiday.
+Your project stops.

 For mid-market SAP CX projects (CHF 50K-500K), boutique agencies typically deliver the best value.
-You get senior expertise without paying for the overhead of a large firm’s sales team, office space, and management layers.
+Senior expertise without paying for the overhead of a large firm’s sales team, office space, and management layers.
+I’m biased (obviously), but I reckon most people in the DACH market would agree with that assessment.

 How Do You Compare Agencies Beyond the Sales Pitch?

 More than two-thirds of large-scale tech programmes miss time, budget, or scope targets (BCG, 2024).
-A structured comparison process cuts through marketing claims.
+A structured comparison process cuts through the noise.
+Here’s what to actually look at.

-1. V2 delivery experience.
+V2 delivery experience.
 How many SAP Sales Cloud V2 or Service Cloud V2 projects have they completed?
-Not started — completed.
-V1/C4C experience doesn’t transfer automatically.
+Not started.
+Completed.
+V1 and C4C experience doesn’t automatically transfer.

-2. Named team.
+Named team.
 Who specifically will work on your project?
-What’s their SAP CX experience?
-A partner who won’t name the team before you sign is a partner who doesn’t have the team yet.
+What’s their SAP CX background?
+If the agency won’t name the team before you sign, they don’t have the team yet.
+That’s a red flag.

-3. Pricing model.
-Do they offer fixed-scope for implementation work?
-A partner confident in their estimates will commit to a fixed price.
-A partner who insists on T&M for a standard implementation may not trust their own scoping ability.
+Pricing model.
+Do they offer fixed-scope for implementation?
+A partner confident in their estimates will commit to a price.
+One who insists on T&M for a standard implementation may not trust their own scoping.

-4. Go-live track record.
-What percentage of their projects went live on the committed date?
-Can you speak to references — directly, not through curated testimonials?
+Go-live track record.
+What percentage of projects went live on the committed date?
+Can you talk to references directly, not through curated testimonials?

-5. Integration capability.
-Do they have in-house BTP developers and integration architects?
-Or do they subcontract integration work?
-Nearly half of C-suite executives say more than 30% of their IT projects are over budget and late (BCG, 2024) — integration is the top reason.
+Integration capability.
+In-house BTP developers and integration architects, or do they subcontract?
+Nearly half of C-suite executives say more than 30% of IT projects go over budget (BCG, 2024).
+Integration is the top reason.

 What Should You Expect to Pay?

 Average ERP implementation timelines have dropped from 15.5 months to 9 months, driven by SaaS adoption and side-by-side extension patterns (Panorama Consulting, 2025).
-Shorter timelines generally mean lower total cost — but not always lower day rates.
+Shorter timelines generally mean lower total cost.
+Not always lower day rates.

 In DACH markets, typical ranges for SAP CX consulting:

-These ranges vary by scope complexity, integration requirements, and the number of markets/languages involved.
-Compare on value delivered — not cost per day.
+These vary by scope complexity, integration requirements, and how many markets and languages are involved.
+Compare on value delivered, not cost per day.

 FAQ